 Funeral Directors Category: South West England

 For many years, Jo has been highly respected in the natural burial world for the beautiful natural burial ground she owns and manages on the family farm near Dorchester.
-In 2016, after being runner up for a number of years, Higher Ground Meadow was named Best Natural Burial Ground in the UK in the People’s Awards organised by The Natural Death Centre Charity and was also runner up in the Cemetery of the Year category of the 2016 Good Funeral Awards.
+Higher Ground Meadow has been named Best Natural Burial Ground in the UK and was runner up in the Cemetery of the Year category of Good Funeral Awards.

 Hundreds of people have chosen Higher Ground Meadow as the final resting place for a family member or friend, and many hundreds more have chosen their grave there for their own future use.
 The stunning views from the burial ground are matched only by the extraordinary personal care with which Jo and her son Tom look after the land, and the families who visit there.

 Right from the start, back in 2009, as they were walking together back to the ceremonial barn after choosing the spot for their grave, people would say to Jo, “Now when we pop off, can you come and pick us up?”
 The answer always had to be “No, I’m sorry, it’s only the burial ground that we have,” but there was clearly a need and Jo saw that there could be an opportunity to expand their business.
 Her husband Peter had a different view.

 “When I mentioned it to Pete, it was always a NO. I’ve never had many of those types of ‘no’s’ but it was the sort not to argue with, or bother keeping on about,” says Jo.
 She resigned herself to continue sending families to local funeral directors for the undertaking part of the funeral, but the thought didn’t go away.